m-shames/portfolio/projects/police-oversight/README.md

 - Non-parametric Interrupted Time Series
 - Predictive Modeling Generated Counterfactual Outcomes (PMGCO)

-Code and result for each of these analyses is available upon request.
+Code and results for each of these analyses is available upon request.

 ## Research Findings
 In terms of the initial research questions guiding this project, this study finds:

-1. No evidence to support the claim that increased sustain rates occurred as a direct result of the COPA reforms.
+1. No evidence that sustain rates increased as a direct result of the COPA reforms.
 2. Racial disparities in complaint substantiation rates persisted despite the COPA reforms.

-Details about these findings and several other interesting aspects of analysis results are currently being drafted into a manuscript, and are also available upon request.
+Details about these findings and several other interesting results are currently being drafted into a manuscript, and are also available upon request.

 **⚠️Disclaimer**: This research is ongoing and the public repo may not represent current findings.
 Upon completion of the project, I hope to share the database of misconduct complaints and an executive summary of my research findings publicly.